MoneRai/Discord-Selfbot-Framework/README.md

 # Discord-Selfbot-Framework
 A simple discord framework for managing regular accounts via gateway and HTTP API.

-Using this, you can manage gateway events, process commands, using discord message components and etc.
+Using this, you can manage gateway events, process commands, use discord message components and etc.
 For example, this is simple snippet of code, that provides simple framework usage
 ```python
 from bot import Bot